Physician: Frequently Asked Questions

 What are the best majors for medical school?

-Each medical school has their own requirements.
+Each medical school has its own requirements.
 Check the requirements of the medical school that you are interested in.
-The University of Mississippi Medical School requires 6 semester hours in each of the following disciplines: english, mathematics, biology, inorganic chemistry, organic chemistry, physics and 6 additional semester hours in upper level science/mathematics courses, e.g., biology, chemistry, physics or mathematics.
+The University of Mississippi Medical School requires 6 semester hours in each of the following disciplines: English, mathematics, biology, inorganic chemistry, organic chemistry, physics and 6 additional semester hours in upper-level science/mathematics courses, e.g., biology, chemistry, physics or mathematics.

 What kind of GPA and MCAT score do I need for admittance to medical school?

 Accepted average GPA's and MCAT scores vary among medical schools.
 Most of this information from medical schools can be found in the AAMC publication Medical School Admission Requirements.
 You can order this book from the AAMC web site: http://www.aamc.org.
 Admission committees prefer consistency across the verbal, physical sciences and biological sciences.
 In other words, they would rather see 9's in each category than two 11's and one 6.
 The admissions committee looks very closely at the number of difficult science courses that you took and your hour load per semester.
 They are most interested in how you did with difficult upper-level science courses taken in the same semester.
 A GPA of 3.6 with heavy semester loads and difficult science courses is viewed much more impressively than a GPA of 3.9 with light semester loads and easy courses.
 Taking easy courses to nurse a high GPA is a mistake.

 What is AMCAS?